 Masters in Finance will deal with various subjects like accounting, corporate finance, financial valuation, behavioural finance, capital markets, derivatives, quantitative methods, econometrics, financial modelling, regulations and reporting.

-These are covered in much more depth than a regular MBA.
+These are covered in much more depth than a regular MBA program.
 Specialised subjects like Financial Engineering and Financial Planning are also a part of this courseware in many colleges.

 Going as per fee structure put on the websites of various colleges, M.S in Finance can range from $31,000 to $150,000 from a median range to a top rung college.
 Going as per the breakdown and scholarships, one can carefully select the affordable colleges.